Mecha-nudges for Machines

 The scrape captures each listing's title, item description, price, seller information, ratings, review counts, category tree, and other metadata.
 We restrict the sample to USD-denominated listings and partition by listing date: listings created before November~30, 2022 form the \emph{before} period, and those created on or after that date (up to August~1, 2025) form the \emph{after} period, which we treat as the end of the final complete observation window.
 After filtering, the full corpus contains approximately 1.06 million pre-ChatGPT and 5.00 million post-ChatGPT listings.

 From this corpus, we construct two working samples by uniform random sampling: the medium dataset draws 500,000 listings per period, and the small dataset draws 100,000 per period.
 The latter is used for robustness checks and ablations that require repeated runs across many experimental configurations.
 Within each dataset, listings are randomly split into training (80\%), validation (10\%), and test (10\%) subsets.
-The fine-tuning models are trained on the training split, with training halted when performance on the validation split stops improving, to prevent overfitting.
 For each period and experimental configuration, we train separate content and null models on that period’s training split and compute \pvi only on held-out listings from the same period.

 As placebo control, we draw on pharmaceutical drug labels from DailyMed, a public database maintained by the U.S. National Library of Medicine that provides up-to-date labeling information submitted by manufacturers to the FDA.\footnote{See \href{https://dailymed.nlm.nih.gov/}{DailyMed}, National Library of Medicine.} Drug labels are written by regulatory affairs professionals following FDA-mandated templates and must pass agency review before publication; their content is therefore shaped by legal and medical standards rather than by market incentives.
 This makes DailyMed an ideal control for our methodology: the heavily regulated nature of pharmaceutical labeling leaves little room for the kind of strategic content adaptation that is possible on Etsy.
 If our \pvi measure were picking up a generic temporal trend or a measurement artifact, we would expect a comparable shift in the DailyMed data; the null result in \S\ref{sec:experiments} instead is consistent with the interpretation that the Etsy findings reflect market-specific behavioral adaptation.